 Figure 8.5.2-1: AI/ML model information storage procedure

 1. The model repository consumer (e.g. ADAE or AIML server with MTME function) sends an AI/ML model information storage request to the model repository to store a model.
 The model included in the request can be one trained by the repository consumer or its information can be provisioned to the repository consumer.
-The request contains information of the AI/ML model (or a model profile) such as the analytics ID(s) for which the model can be used, requirements of using the model (e.g., required computing power), information of the training data with which the model is trained, metadata, etc.
+The request contains information of the AI/ML model (or a model profile) such as the analytics ID(s) for which the model can be used, requirements of using the model (e.g., required computing power), information of the training data with which the model is trained, ID of the base model in case of Transfer Learning, version number, metadata, etc.

 2. Upon receiving the request, the model repository processes the request and records information of the AI/ML model (e.g., by creating an AI/ML model profile).
 The model repository sends a response to the model repository consumer (e.g., MTME-enhanced ADAE or AIML server) with an identifier of the created AI/ML model profile.